ourworldventures/ourworld_books_OLD/content/brave_new_world/no_pain_killer.md

-# Painkillers are not a real solution.
+# Painkillers are not a solution.

 ![](img/painkillers.png)